apacheignite/documentation/sql/distributed-ddl.md

 `CREATE [SPATIAL] INDEX [IF NOT EXISTS] indexName ON tableName (indexColumn, ...)` `indexColumn := columnName [ASC|DESC]` where `tableName` is a name of the type stored in a distirbuted cache.

-Here is how a simple sorted index can be created:​ [block:code]
+Here is an example of how a simple sorted index can be created:​ [block:code]
 {
   "codes": [